alexandreroman/spring-on-k8s/README.md

-# Run your Spring Boot app on Kubernetes
+# Running your Spring Boot app on Kubernetes

 This project describes how to run your Spring Boot app on Kubernetes.
 You don't actually need to rewrite your app in order to target a K8s